Sunday, 16 November 2025

 Another thing I use is a grain powder, which is used for storing grains and kills insects.
 I then sprinkle that on the bottom of a container, or on the floor where you are storing.
 Something else can also be used to repel insects, and that is a green bar of laundry soap.

 Another important thing to consider is water, which is even more important than food!
 In an emergency situation such as tsunamis, this will pollute water supplies.
 So bottled water will be needed.
 An excellent way of storing large quantities of water is through harvesting rainwater.
 We are already used to doing this as we experience water shortages here, and we use large tanks to store water.
 But for drinking, some form of purification is needed, the simplest way is to boil water for at least ten minutes, then allow to cool.
 In case of power outages, other alternatives to electricity will be needed, such as solar, generators and gas equipment too.
-S.J.

 See S.J.
 Face Book Page: